roqua/documentation/content/rom/dossier/responses.md

 `status`              | `string`  | One of the following values:<br/>* `scheduled` - This response is scheduled to be completed at a later time.
 Cannot be completed right now, and visiting its URL will not result in this response being presented.
 See `open_from` and `open_till` attributes for the time window when this response will be `open`.<br/>* `open` - This response is completable right now.<br/> * `aborted` - Filling out the questionnaire has been aborted.<br/> * `completed` - This response has been completed.
 `open_from`           | `string`  | An ISO 8601 formatted string that indicates when the response becomes completable, or `null` if this response is not only completable within a specific time window.
 `open_till`           | `string`  | An ISO 8601 formatted string that indicates when the response expires and is no longer completable, or `null` if this response is not only completable within a specific time window.
+`requesters`          | `array`   | Array of objects identifying the professionals that requested this questionnaire to be completed.
 `completer_type`      | `string`  | Describes for whom this response is intended.
 Can be `patient`, `professional`, `parent`, `second_parent` or `teacher`.
 More types might be added later, therefore it is advised that API consumers select the desired types, and not reject the undesired types.
 `started_at`          | `string`  | An ISO 8601 formatted string that indicates when the response was started being filled out, or `null` if this data is not available.
 `completed_at`        | `string`  | An ISO 8601 formatted string that indicates when the response was completed, or `null` if this response is not yet completed.